Blood as food: Colombia

 In the western region of Santander Colombia, a dish called pepitoria is made from rice cooked in goat blood.

 Mexico

 Mexicans from certain regions eat goat's stomach stuffed with pork blood and vegetables as a delicacy.

-Perú
+Peru

-In Perú, clotted chicken blood is fried with chili peppers and Welsh onion.
+In Peru, clotted chicken blood is fried with chili peppers and Welsh onion.
 This dish is called sangrecita.

 Ecuador

 Yaguarlocro is a potato soup made with sprinklings of goat's blood.

 Asia

 China

 In China and some regions of Southeast Asia, coagulated chicken, duck, goose or pig blood, known in Chinese as "blood tofu" (血豆腐 (xiě/xuè dòu fǔ)) is used in soups.
 In Taiwan, pig's blood cake (猪血糕 (豬血糕, zhū xiě/xuè gāo)) is made of pork blood and sticky rice.
 It is fried or steamed as a snack or cooked in a hot pot.

 India

-In the South Indian state of Tamil Nadu, stir-fried lamb blood is a common dish had for breakfast and lunch.
+In the South Indian state of Tamil Nadu, stir-fried lamb blood is a common dish for breakfast and lunch.
 When prepared alone it is called இரத்த பொரியல் (irattha poriyal).
 More commonly it is stir-fried with lamb stomach and intestines with spices like ginger, garlic, cloves, cinnamon, red chili powder, green chilies, coriander powder, cumin, shallots and grated coconut.
-This dish is very common in the Madurai and Kongu Nadu region of Tamil Nadu.
+This dish is very common in the Kongu Nadu region as a Breakfast delicacy and Madurai region of Tamil Nadu.

 In the coastal Konkan region of India, Sorpotel, a dish of Portuguese origin is commonly cooked that includes parboiled meat and offal which is cooked in a spicy and vinegary sauce.
 Some people also use the animals' blood for boiling the curry.
-Sorpotel is primarily made by Catholics of Goa, Mangalore and East Indians of Mumbai.
+Sorpotel is primarily made by Catholics of Goa, Mangalore and Bombay East Indians of Mumbai.

 In Kumaon, a spicy dish called Luvash is made by pan frying lamb blood with pahadi ghee.